guochenmeinian/guochenmeinian.github.io/content/blogs/blog_tutorial.md

 - Runs the Zola build command and sets the base URL for the site to the value of the DEPLOY_URL environment variable provided by Netlify.

+3. I later deployed this site on Github Pages because that customized domain name costs 70+ dollars after first year trial.
+Integrating Zola with Github Action is also fairly straightforward.
+You can check out their blog on how to deploy on Gihub: https://www.getzola.org/documentation/deployment/github-pages/.

 ## References

 - [Zola Overview](https://www.getzola.org/documentation/getting-started/overview/)